david26694/cluster-experiments/README.md

 # You may also get the power curve by running the power analysis with different average effects
 power_line = pw.power_line(df, average_effects=[0, 0.1, 0.2])

+# A faster method can be used to run the power analysis, using the approximation of
+# the central limit theorem, which is stable with less simulations
+from cluster_experiments import NormalPowerAnalysis npw = NormalPowerAnalysis.from_dict(
+    {
+        "analysis": "ols_non_clustered",
+        "splitter": "non_clustered",
+        "n_simulations": 5,
+    }
+)
+power_line_normal = npw.power_line(df, average_effects=[0, 0.1, 0.2])

 ```